DKenefake/SmallPRNG/README.md

 # SmallPRNG
-A small header only library for swapping prng implementations using templates.
+A small header only library for prng implementations using templates.
 This is a fast library, as the swappable prngs implementations are defined at compile time there is not overhead at program runtime.
 The xorshift128+ implementation included generates ~1 sample per ns on a 4.5Ghz 8600k.
+In addition there are k equidimensional generators that can be build from any of the prng impementations.

 # Example of use